MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 This update to the Surface Hub includes quality improvements and security fixes.
 Key updates to Surface Hub, not already outlined in [Windows 10 Update History](https://support.microsoft.com/help/4018124/windows-10-update-history), include:

-* Resolves an issue where the Hub 2S cannot be heard well by other participants during Skype for Business calls.
+* Resolves an issue where the Hub 2S can't be heard well by other participants during Skype for Business calls.
 * Improves reliability for some Arabic, Hebrew, and other RTL language usage scenarios on Surface Hub.

 Please refer to the [Surface Hub Admin guide](/surface-hub/) for enabling/disabling device features and services.